mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/release-notes/index.md

 ## Known Issues

 * The steps presented in the UI to uninstall Edge-LB are incorrect.
-Follow the steps in the [Edge-LB uninstall documentation](/services/edge-lb/1.2/uninstalling/).
+Follow the steps in the [Edge-LB uninstall documentation](/services/edge-lb/1.1/uninstalling/).
 * Edge-LB running on a CentOS/RHEL 7.2 node where `/var/lib/mesos` is formatted with ext4 may have connection issues.
-* If a pool is configured with invalid constraints, that pool will not be created or deleted correctly.
+* If a pool is configured with invalid constraints, that pool will not be properly created and will not respect pool deletion.
 It must be removed manually.